Karnataka: Flora and fauna

 Karnataka is home to a variety of wildlife.
 It has a recorded forest area of 38720 km2 which constitutes 12.3% of the total geographical area of the state.
 These forests support 25% of the Indian elephant and 10% of the tiger population of India.
 Many regions of Karnataka are as yet unexplored, so new species of flora and fauna are found periodically.
 The Western Ghats, a biodiversity hotspot, includes the western region of Karnataka.
 Bandipur and Nagarhole National Parks were included in the Nilgiri Biosphere Reserve in 1986, a UNESCO designation.
 The Indian roller and the Indian elephant are recognised as the state bird and animal while sandalwood and the lotus are recognised as the state tree and flower respectively.
 Karnataka has five national parks: Anshi, Bandipur, Bannerghatta, Kudremukh and Nagarhole.
 It also has 27 wildlife sanctuaries of which seven are bird sanctuaries.

 Wild animals in Karnataka include the Indian elephant, tiger, leopard, gaur, sambar deer, chital, Indian muntjac, bonnet macaque, slender loris, Asian palm civet, small Indian civet, sloth bear, dhole, striped hyena, Bengal fox and golden jackal.
 Some of the birds present include the great hornbill, Malabar pied hornbill, Ceylon frogmouth, herons, ducks, kites, eagles, falcons, quails, partridges, lapwings, sandpipers, pigeons, doves, parakeets, cuckoos, owls, nightjars, swifts, kingfishers, bee-eaters and munias.
 Some species of trees are Calophyllum tomentosum, Calophyllum apetalum, Garcinia cambogia, Garcinia morella, Alstonia scholaris, Flacourtia montana, Artocarpus hirsutus, Artocarpus lacucha, Cinnamomum zeylanicum, Grewia tiliifolia, Santalum album, Shorea talura, Emblica officinalis, Vitex altissima and Wrightia tinctoria.
 Wildlife in Karnataka is threatened by poaching, habitat destruction, human-wildlife conflict and pollution.

 Sub-divisions

 Political map of Indian state of Karnataka with the official names of its 31 districts.

 There are 31 districts in Karnataka.
 Each district (zila) is administered by a Deputy Commissioner (also known as the District Collector), who is typically an officer of the Indian Administrative Service (IAS).
 The districts are further divided into revenue sub-divisions, which are administered by assistant commissioners.
 These sub-divisions are further divided into taluks (or talukas), which are administered by Tahsildars.
 Taluks comprise hoblis (clusters of adjoining villages), which include revenue villages.
+These revenue sub-divisions, talukas, hoblis, and villages are primarily units of land-revenue administration.

 Karnataka has around 6,022 Gram Panchayats, 226 Taluk Panchayats, and 31 Zilla Panchayats in rural areas.

 In urban areas, there are 318 urban local bodies, including 1 BBMP, 13 Municipal Corporations, 60 City Municipal Councils, 126 Town Municipal Councils, 114 Town Panchayats and 4 notified area committees.